glowhost/mezzanine-ex/README.md

 ## Hacks

-For some not very much clean solutions i have to use to make some things working look in dirty branch.
+For some not very much clean solutions i have to use to make some things working look to [mezzanine-ex-dirty](https://github.com/glowhost/mezzanine-ex).

 ## License